Public Schools Association: Cross Country

 Cross country became a PSA sport in 1980.
 The cross country trophy, known as the Moyes Cup, was introduced in 1980 to commemorate the long service of Mr. P. M. Moyes, headmaster of Christ Church Grammar School from 1951 to 1981.
 The seven schools compete against each other once before the 4 all schools races.
 These usually consist of a relay, 5 km race, relay and the season ending 8 km race.

 In 2007 Trinity College ended Aquinas College's two year winning streak by achieving an undefeated season; in other words, they won their six races and finished first in the four all-schools events.
-Since 2009 Aquinas has gone on a winning streak winning the last 4 years in a row.
+From 2011 to 2015 Aquinas won 5 consecutive times.
+As of 2023, Christ Church Grammar School currently holds the Moyes trophy, having remained undefeated in both individual and all school fixtures over the last two seasons.

 Football

 The Alcock Cup was introduced in 1905 for annual cricket competition (The Darlot Cup was for seasonal cricket competition).
 In 1916 the seasonal cricket competition was discontinued and the Darlot Cup was thereafter awarded for annual competition.

 The Alcock Cup in 1916 then became the Football Trophy.
 The previous inscriptions were obscured with a metal overlay and a new series of Football inscriptions begins with "1916 - CBC".
 Like the Alcock Shield, the cup was probably given by Alcock & Company, suppliers of sporting goods.